watr/NSData-SplitByData/README.md

-NSData-SeparateByData
+NSData-SplitByData
 =====================

-NSData extension, to separate data by data or set of data.
+NSData extension, to split data by data or set of data.